 Set up your own custom SAML app for Buzz

 - Download the IDP metadata.
-This will be used later for configuring Buzz.
+You will use this when configuring Buzz.

 - In the Service Provider Details window, add an ACS URL, an Entity ID, and a Start URL.
-The ACS URL, the Entity ID and other information can be found at https://api.agilixbuzz.com/SAML/USERSPACE/metadata.xml, but can be found below for easier configuration.
+Use the following URLS (this information can also be found at (https://api.agilixbuzz.com/SAML/USERSPACE/metadata.xml):

 - ACS (AssertionConsumerService) URL: https://api.agilixbuzz.com/SAML/USERSPACE/Consumer

 - Replace “USERSPACE” with your domain’s userspace wherever it appears.

 - If you have a custom URL for Buzz, then your Start URL would be https://USERSPACE.CUSTOM_URL.com/home, replacing CUSTOM_URL with your custom URL.

 - Leave Signed response unchecked.

 - If you want to attach additional information to app (e.g., names, email, titles, etc):

 - Open the Google directory attributes dropdown, and select the desired attribute for everything you want to add.